-Imagine vast green paddy fields all around, stagnant water in the grasses creating dampness in the air, a series of monozygotic Hindu temples, and neighbourhoods so traditional that you feel the needles on your clock running backwards.
+Imagine vast green paddy fields all around, stagnant water in the grasses, a series of monozygotic Hindu temples, and neighbourhoods so traditional that you feel the needles on your clock running backwards.
 Imagine yourself sipping on artisan coffee or drinking cold-pressed juices, nibbling on crispy fried duck or gobbling up a plate of Nasi Goreng.
 Put all of this together and that’s how one can begin to describe the beauty that Ubud is.
 There are a number of things that we loved about Ubud and a matching number of things that we despised.
 We may not want to go back to Ubud soon but there are many who would love it for the reasons we disliked it.
 Here’s our pocket guide to Ubud for those who are planning a visit.

 The best accommodations in Ubud are either located near or overlooking the paddy fields.
 Instead of hotels or resorts that may not be possible to stay in for long, look for apartment rentals that are in plenty and available at a reasonable cost – a tree house, a homestay, a private villa, and more.
 Of course, there are several unique luxury accommodations too.

 We stayed at Villa Rimba, a beautiful 3-room boutique villa in the middle of the forest.
 The rooms were spacious with stunning views and we had our own personal verandah with an open air bathtub.
 The communal kitchen was well stocked and the infinity pool was well maintained.
 However, it was 13 km from the Ubud centre which made life a bit difficult as we’d to drive 40 minutes one way to get to most places.
 One of our personal suggestions is Lasan Mas Guest House which is more centrally located and we’ve heard great reviews about the place.

 Average cost of an independent villa in central Ubud – 2000 INR (31 USD)